mhotchkiss84/open-source-project-management/README.md

 An open source project management solution for all enviroments built with open source technologies

 # Current Tech Stack
--React
+- React
--Python using Django
+- Python using Django
--PostgreSQL
+- PostgreSQL